22 Bi4 賁

 The 1st line

-Text: (The subject is in a state of) Bi (gracing) the toes, (which signifies) forsaking the carriage and walking.
+The subject is in a state of Bi (gracing) the toes, signifying to forsake the carriage and then walk.

 In ancient times, noblemen travelled by carriage and the commoner on foot.
 Line 1 is at the position of a commoner; therefore he should be pragmatic and act according to his station (i.e. grace the toes and go on foot).
 He should not count on what is undeserved (i.e. forsake the carriage).

-Commentary on the image: (Line 1 ought) to forsake the carriage and walk, the significance (of which) is not to ride (in the carriage).
+Commentary on the image: Line 1 ought to forsake the carriage and then walk, the significance of which is not to ride in the carriage.

 In the beginning phase, one should count on one’s own essence instead of pursuing brilliant but illusory appearance.